NvChad/nvchad.github.io/docs/quickstart/learn-lua.md

 ## Scope

 Variables have different scopes.
-Once the end of the scope is reached the values in that scope are no longer accessable
+Once the end of the scope is reached, the values in that scope are no longer accessible.

 ```lua
 function foo()